 Think of when you’re angry and you do something physical like grit your teeth or squeeze your fists.
 That same physical tension (spurred by emotions) can happen inside the body with your muscles, organs and nerves.
-Old tensions equals long-term physical ailments.
+Old tensions equal long-term physical ailments.
 If this is intriguing to you, pick up the book The Body Keeps the Score.
-Amazon is currently offering a free Audiobook version, as of July 2021, here.)
 Learning the information in that book was truly the pivoting moment in my healing journey, and I even wrote a post about how to read it because this isn’t easy, light text to just jump into.

 I will make another appointment for acupuncture to see if we can keep leveling up and improving the flow of qi, or energy, through my body.
 When everything flows, it can heal naturally and work optimally.
 When things are out of balance and stagnant, the body doesn’t function as it should.
 It really is that simple.

 Here’s to another form of physical and mental healing!

 PS: For those who have messaged me, my rainbow leggings are from Amazon.
 They are silky smooth for daily wear, but do not offer exercise/tummy support like yoga pants!

 Do you find value in my posts?
 Show your gratitude by sharing an herbal coffee with me!
 Thank you!